Nina Nightingale's Charm School is in session!

+In this show, we're learning all about DIY Cosmetics.
 Whether to attract, camouflage, or intimidate, people have painted their faces since the beginning of time.
 Almost every society mentions it in their historic texts: Nefertiti is always depicted with eyeliner; people in China stained their fingernails as early as 3000 BCE; and Native Americans ceremoniously painted their faces for battle.
-You perfected your sourdough recipe; became a fantastic plant parent; and trimmed your own bangs — by the end of this episode of Charm School, you’ll be able to add homemade cosmetics to your repertoire of pandemic skills!
+You perfected your sourdough recipe; became a fantastic plant parent; and trimmed your own bangs — by the end of this episode of Charm School, you’ll be able to add homemade cosmetics to your repertoire of pandemic skill

 Class Supplies, if you wish to work along: